MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/alerts-managing.md

 ## Batch processing for change-based events

-Finance and Operations reads all change-based events that have occurred since batch processing was last run.
+The system reads all change-based events that have occurred since batch processing was last run.
 Change-based events include updates to fields, the deletion of records, and the creation of records.
 These events are compared with the conditions that are set up in alert rules.
 When an event matches the conditions in a rule, the batch process generates an alert.

 ### Frequency for change-based events